debops/debops/docs/getting-started.rst

-Changing the bind address will require the MariaDB daemon to be restarted, however ``debops.mariadb_server`` does not do that automatically to avoid distrupting the normal server operations.
+Changing the bind address will require the MariaDB daemon to be restarted, however ``debops.mariadb_server`` does not do that automatically to avoid disrupting the normal server operations.
 To restart the service, you can run this Ansible command:

 .. code-block:: console